carlikgr/kcarly-portfolio/docs/project-brief.md

 ### What are you building?

-A responsive personal portfolio website that showcases projects, skills, and design experiments.
+A responsive and accessible personal portfolio website designed to present my work as a UX/UI and web designer.
-It will include a homepage, project pages, and a documentation section.
+The site includes a main landing page with animated sections, a projects showcase, a contact area, a custom 404 error page, and structured documentation of the design and development process.

+The project is built with semantic HTML, a modular CSS architecture, Bootstrap 5, and purposeful GSAP animations to enhance usability without compromising performance or accessibility.

 ### Who is it for?

-The primary audience is potential employers, collaborators, and other designers interested in Web Design projects.
+The primary audience is potential employers and collaborators looking to evaluate my design thinking, front-end skills, and attention to detail.
+A secondary audience includes other designers and developers interested in learning from a well-documented, accessibility-conscious portfolio project.

 ### Why does it matter?

-It demonstrates my ability to apply modern front-end techniques, maintain clean code structure, and follow accessibility standards.
+This project serves as a practical demonstration of my ability to:

+- Translate design decisions into clean, maintainable front-end code
+- Build responsive layouts following a mobile-first approach
+- Implement animations with clear purpose and respect for accessibility preferences
+- Maintain a structured workflow through sprint planning and documentation
+- It reflects not only the final visual outcome, but also the process, reasoning, and technical decisions behind the work.

 ---